How much can dual momentum increase your investment returns?

 Gary Antonacci is an interesting guy and has been around investing for a long time.

-He has a Harvard MBA and over 35 years of experience researching, developing, and using investment strategies that have their basis in academic research, similar to what we also here at Quant Investing.
+Gary has a Harvard MBA and over 35 years of experience researching, developing, and using investment strategies that have their basis in academic research.
+This is similar to what we also here at Quant Investing.

-Gary is an expert on the practical applications of momentum investing and his research on momentum won first place in 2012 and second place in 2011 of the prestigious Wagner Awards for Advances in Active Investment Management given annually by the National Association of Active Investment Managers.
+Gary is an expert on the practical applications of momentum investing.
+His research on momentum won first place in 2012 and second place in 2011 of the prestigious Wagner Awards for Advances in Active Investment Management.
+These awards are given annually by the National Association of Active Investment Managers.

 You can read more about Gary on his website called Optimal Momentum.